 The Indian indices languished in the red throughout the day to close in the red.
 Although the indices did manage to move above the dotted line in the early session, this proved short lived as a fresh bout of profit booking took toll.
 While the BSE Sensex closed lower by around 53 points (down 0.3%), the NSE Nifty lost around 10 points (down 0.2%).
 While the BSE Midcap closed lower by 0.1%, BSE Smallcap bucked the trend to close higher by 0.1%.
 Gains were seen in healthcare and metals stocks, while banking and IT stocks were at the receiving end.

-As regards global markets, Asian indices closed mixed today while the European indices have also opened on a mixed note.
-The rupee was trading at Rs 46.82 to the dollar at the time of writing.
+As regards global markets, Asian indices closed mixed today while European indices have opened in the red.
+The rupee was trading at Rs 46.64 to the dollar at the time of writing.

 BILT announced its fourth quarter and full year results as of June ended 2010.
 For the fourth quarter, the company posted a robust 49% YoY growth in sales largely led by the commissioning of fresh production capacity at Ballarpur and Bhigwan.
 This percolated down to the bottomline which grew by an impressive 86% YoY.
 For the full year, sales and net profits grew by 34% YoY and 28% YoY respectively.
 Further, the company is acquiring the Bangalore-based company Premier Tissues for an enterprise value of Rs 750 m.
 This move is expected to boost BILT's existing tissue paper business.
 It must be noted that BILT already has its own brand in the tissue paper market called 'Etiquette'.
 The tissue paper market is currently quite small in comparison to other segments of the paper industry.
 But it is growing faster than the overall industry due to higher demand from changing consumer lifestyle.
 The stock closed lower today.